jac307/MediaArtTutorials/CMST2ZP3/Cyborg-Storytelling-W8.md

 |---------------------------|-------------------------------------|-----------------|
 | Individual Research Report| `PartialResearchReport-Lastname.pdf`| Each student    |

-> ⚠️ All submissions must follow the required file naming and include all components to receive full credit.
+> ⚠️ **Follow the submission protocols carefully.
+Incorrect submissions may result in lost points.**

+---